 Parents: Scottish Terrier x Maltese mix

 Tiny and fluffy, a Scottese is a bit of both parents – Maltese and Scottish Terrier.
-For a canine that weighs about 20 pounds and stands 10 inches tall, the Scottese has endured through centuries to still remain as sought-after.
+For a dog that weighs about 20 lbs and stands nearly 10 inches tall, the Scottese has endured through centuries to still remain as sought-after.

 Expect this cross-breed to be as feisty as the Scottish parent but as affectionate as the other Maltese ancestor.
 Size does not deter this hybrid from being bold and beautiful.
 Owing to these two factors, you might find it challenging to train a Scottese.

 What you can try is start with basic training using a reward system.
-Then you’ll want to gradually build it up depending on how the canine responds.
-As energetic that a Scottese may be, their exercise entails trotting outdoor for a limited period.
+Then you’ll want to gradually build it up depending on how the dog responds.
+As energetic as a Scottese may be, their exercise needs entails trotting outdoor for a limited period.